-Before the use of computerized automotive sensors, fixing an automobile was as easy as, adjusting a screw on a carburetor.
+Before the use of computerized automotive sensors; fixing an automobile was as easy as, adjusting a screw on a carburetor.

-Gasoline engines need the proper fuel and air mixture, with compression to squeeze the mixture all together.
-Only then can the spark plug ignite the mixture properly.
+Gasoline engines need the proper fuel and air mixture; with compression to squeeze the mixture all together.
+Only then, can the spark plug ignite the mixture properly.

-Today, Many car owners are not even aware of how many automotive sensors their vehicle actually has.
+Today, many car owners, are not even aware of, how many automotive sensors, their vehicle actually has.

-The difference today is that a variety of engine parameters must be met and controlled.
+The difference today, is that a variety of engine parameters, must be met and controlled.

-Automotive Sensors Must All Be Working Properly
+Automotive Sensors, Must All Be Working Properly

-But, If one or more of the automotive sensors are not working.
+Because, if one or more of the automotive sensors are not working.
 The engine may run poorly or not at all:

 - Crank Position (CKP)